The PR Network’s Privacy Promise

 If you would like to review the data you have provided to us because you feel that what we presently have on record is incorrect, and/or you would like your data erased from our records, you can so do by contacting us using the contact details below.

 Under GDPR you have a right to be forgotten, to withdraw your consent, to change information we hold about you, and to restrict processing.

 The PR Network is more than happy to comply with this in accordance with the law.

 You recognise that the Internet is not a 100% secure platform for communication and, accordingly, we cannot guarantee the security of any data you send to us (or we send to you) via the Internet.
 We are not responsible for any damages which you, or others, may suffer as a result of the loss of confidentiality of such information.

 We take every precaution to safeguard your information.
 All personal data stored by us is kept on a server in a secure environment.
-The computer on which work is conducted on is encrypted and password protected, data held in the cloud is password protected and held on encrypted systems and third-party software (such as Mailchimp, Zoho and Pipedrive) have their own security systems.
+The computer on which work is conducted on is encrypted and password protected, data held in the cloud is password protected and held on encrypted systems and third-party software (such as Mailchimp and Copper) have their own security systems.

 The risks of a breach are minimal due to the precautions mentioned above being taken, and close monitoring is undertaken to ensure security systems are always up to date.
 Breaches will be identified, reported, managed, and resolved according to the ICO guidelines.

 All The PR Network data is held for only as long as necessary.
 We store sensitive data for as long as projects are in progress, and up to 28 days afterwards.
 Email addresses are stored until consent is withdrawn, reconsent is requested every 2 years.
 Information required for tax and legal requirements are held for 6 years as a requirement by law.

 How you can help us protect your data